basilcea/cea-tap-googlesheet/README.md

 ### Testing with [Meltano](https://www.meltano.com)

 _**Note:** This tap will work in any Singer environment and does not require Meltano.
-Examples here are for convenience and to streamline end-to-end orchestration scenarios._

-Your project comes with a custom `meltano.yml` project file already created.
-Open the `meltano.yml` and follow any _"TODO"_ items listed in the file.

 Next, install Meltano (if you haven't already) and any needed plugins: